Students sit on the stairs in front of the Education Building

 Program Approval

-The Education Specialist in Educational Leadership and Policy Analysis Program plan (as well as any subsequent amendments and changes) must be submitted and approved by the department as soon as is practicable following admission to the program.
+The Educational Specialist in Educational Leadership and Policy Analysis Program plan (as well as any subsequent amendments and changes) must be submitted and approved by the department as soon as is practicable following admission to the program.

 Specialist Paper